 Are Certain Types of People Prone to OCD?

-In short, there are no specific types of individuals that are prone to develop obsessive-compulsive disorder (OCD).
-Studies have found the condition equally affects men, women, and children of all ethnicities, races, and background.
+In short, there are no specific types of people who are prone to obsessive-compulsive disorder (OCD).
+Studies show the condition equally affects men, women, and children of all ethnicities, races, and backgrounds.

-However, some psychologists do believe that certain personality types are vulnerable to the condition.
-For example, Sigmund Freud theorized people who felt indecisive and felt a need for orderliness were more prone to developing OCD than the general population.
+However, some psychologists believe certain personality types are vulnerable to OCD.
+For example, Sigmund Freud theorized people who felt indecisive and a need for orderliness were more prone to developing OCD than the general population.

-While there is no single personality type that will determine whether or not you struggle with OCD, recent research has shown a number of human characteristics are more prone to the condition. ¹
+While there is no single personality type that will determine whether or not you struggle with OCD, recent research has shown several human characteristics are more likely to have the condition. ¹ Throughout this article, we’ll observe these personality types.

 What is Obsessive-Compulsive Disorder (OCD)?